 A 13-year-old girl was transported to Harborview Medical Center on Monday night after a two-vehicle crash near Union Gap.
 17-year-old Kelsey R. Hedrick failed to stop at a stop sign and plowed into a car driven by 16-year-old Tyler J. Peters.
 Mr. Peters was not injured in the crash.
 The 17-year-old driver was transported to a local hospital with injuries.

 Man killed by suspected drunk driver

 A man died after his vehicle was T-boned by a suspected drunk driver on Monday in Puyallup.
 Jose Gonzalez-Olaguez was pronounced dead at the scene of the accident.
 Investigators booked the 24-year-old driver of the other vehicle into Pierce County Jail on suspicion of vehicular homicide.

 A power outage affecting 2,300 customers in Everett on Wednesday was caused by a car accident on Airport Road.
 Crews were quickly mobilized to restore power to the area.

 Woman arrested in Yakima hit-and-run

-Ronald Knowlton of Yakima was struck and killed by a car while he was riding his bike on Saturday night.
+Ronald Knowlton of Yakima was struck and killed in a bicycle accident on Saturday night.
 Police found and arrested the driver, who stopped after crashing into a parked truck.